vexxhost/magnum-cluster-api/README.md

 ![Cluster API driver for Magnum](docs/static/logo.png?raw=true "Cluster API driver for Magnum")

+The Cluster API driver for Magnum allows you to deploy fully conformant Kubernetes cluster using the [Cluster API](https://cluster-api.sigs.k8s.io/) project which are fully integrated with the OpenStack cluster they are running on.

 ## Images

 The images are built and published to an object storage bucket hosted at the